Redirection

 * */4 10-20 1,2,3,4 sat,sun user-name command to be executed

-every single one*/n
+*every single one*/nonce everynbeingna numbern-mfromntombeingnandmnumbersn,m,j,k,latn,m,j,kandl

 anacron

-it makes sure all tasks are executed when the computer turns on again.
+If the computer is off when a cron task should have been execute it does not get executed.
+With anacron it makes sure all tasks are executed when the computer turns on again.

-The main and only file is /etc/anacrontab
+The main and only file is /etc/anacrontab.

-and man 5 anacrontab
+man 8 anacrontab and man 5 anacrontab

-.
+Example /etc/anacrontab.
 Pretty self explanatory.

 #period in days delay in minutes job-identifier command